 What exactly is it?

 - International or universal Spanish is a type of Spanish, which does not include any localisms or colloquialisms.
-That means it can be understood by a broader range of Spanish speakers, whether they're from Madrid or Buenos Aires!
+That means a broader range of Spanish speakers understand it, whether they’re from Madrid or Buenos Aires!

 - The content, especially terminology, is neutral so that it’s not directed towards any specific cultures.

 - The grammatical structures are simple to avoid confusion.

 - As an example, in English, the words zip (British) and zipper (American) will be understood universally but words like tap (British) and faucet (American) may need a neutral version or explanation alongside them.

 |Spanish (Latin America)

 - You can reduce translation costs as you’ll only require your documentation or marketing collateral translating into one type of Spanish.